 Hepatitis B is a type of liver disease caused by the hepatitis B virus and is one of the most common strains of viral hepatitis (the others are the hepatitis A virus and the hepatitis C virus).
 Many people who become infected with hepatitis B never feel sick and recover completely.
 Others get a brief, acute illness with fatigue and loss of appetite and their skin and eyes turn yellow (a condition called “jaundice”).
 Less than 5% of adults who get acute hepatitis B develop chronic hepatitis, which can lead to cirrhosis (liver scarring) and/or liver cancer later in life.
 Chronic hepatitis B is a “silent” disease because often no symptoms appear until your liver is severely damaged.
 Infants and children infected with hepatitis B have a much greater likelihood of developing a chronic infection than adults.

-Canadian Liver Foundation first organization in the world to endorse a declaration calling for global strategies to eliminate viral hepatitis B and C.
+Canadian Liver Foundation is the first organization in the world to endorse a declaration calling for global strategies to eliminate viral hepatitis B and C.

 Could I have it?